Enjoying Outdoor Fires and Fireplaces

 - If your goal is mainly socializing around the fire, you’ll want the fire low enough to see your friends over.

-- If you want to cook, think about a height that will be comfortable to use.
+- Is cooking in your backyard your primary goal?
+If so, think about a height that will be comfortable to use.

 - If you want a fire pit, it can be below ground level so that just the flames show, or elevated to any height you want, up to a couple of feet.